March Madness gear: The 7 best official 2019 NCAA tournament items you can buy right now | NCAA.com

-The 2019 NCAA tournament field is set, and it's time for the Madness to begin.
+The 2019 NCAA tournament Sweet 16 field is set, and the road to the national championship continues.

 For fans, now's the perfect time to load up on official March Madness and 2019 Final Four gear.
-Here are our favorite post-Selection Sunday items available right now at shopncaasports.com.
+Here are our favorite items available right now at shopncaasports.com.

 Note: New items will become available on NCAA Shop throughout the tournament.
 Make sure to check back here for the latest team and tournament gear each round.